Margaret Bourchier, Countess of Bath

 Margaret Bourchier, Countess of Bath (née Donington; c.
 1509 – 20 December 1561) was an English Tudor noblewoman.
 She is notable for the three high-profile and advantageous marriages she secured during her lifetime, and for her success in arranging socially impressive marriages for many of her children.
-Through her descendants she is common ancestor of many of the noble families of England.
+Through her descendants she is a common ancestor of many of the noble families of England.

 Margaret was the only daughter and sole heiress of John Donington, a member of the Worshipful Company of Salters, and Elizabeth Pye.
 Through her first marriage she became the owner of Hengrave Hall, where she installed a tomb and stained glass window to the memory of her three husbands, who all predeceased her.
 She is buried in Hengrave Church.

 Marriages and issue

 First marriage

 Her first marriage was to Sir Thomas Kitson, a wealthy merchant and Sheriff of London, as his second wife.
 Together they had five children: